campezzi/warframe-relic-tracker/README.md

       $ yarn install
       $ yarn start

-This will start a develpment server on port 3333.
+This will start a development server on port 3333.

 ### Roadmap
 - [x] Fetch relic data